-Auburn University Montgomery is approved by the Veterans Administration to offer educational training and provide certification for G.I.
+AUM is approved by the Veterans Administration to offer educational training and provide certification for G.I.
 Bill benefits.
 Veterans planning to attend school and receive G.I.
 Bill benefits should visit the coordinator of veteran affairs in the Financial Aid Office to complete the paperwork necessary for AUM to submit enrollment certification for benefit payments.

 Eligible veterans receive a monthly stipend that can vary according to enrollment level.
-At AUM a full-time undergraduate student must enroll for at least 12 credit hours each term.
-Three-quarter benefits are available to students taking 9-11 hours; half-time benefits are available to students taking 6-8 credit hours.
-Graduate students receive full-time benefits if enrolled for at least 9 credit hours, three-quarter time benefits for 6 - 8 hours, and one-half benefits for at least 4.5 hours.
+Graduate students receive full-time benefits if enrolled for at least 9 credit hours, three-quarter time benefits for 6-8 hours, and one-half benefits for at least 4.5 hours.